 How to Create an Influencer Strategy

-Like traditional product placement, influencer marketing is all about paying to access an existing audience.
+Like traditional product placement, influencer marketing is about paying to access an existing audience.
 This is a great way to build your brand quickly.
 You can also find a range of different influencers to suit different budgets.

-Influencer marketing stats
+Product Placement Influencer marketing stats

 Influencer marketing is exploding in popularity.
 Image credit: HostPapa